 Today’s generation demands an interactive learning model that will engage them and make them learn the facts in an easy way.
 Earlier, the basic tool used by schools for imparting education was:

 - Taking tests and

-- While rote learning is not recommended to solve the maths problems, it is recommended to the teachers and board to impart maths education in a more rational and challenging through project works.
+- While rote learning is not recommended to solve the math problems, it is recommended to the teachers and board to impart maths education in a more rational and challenging through project works.

-- It has been seen that rote learning is not effective for long-term retention.
+- It has been seen that rote-learning or memorizing, is not effective for long-term retention.
 Maths related project work not only helps in improving the problem-solving capability but also will be able to learn it in a fulfilling way for their lifetime.

 - Maths projects help the students to improve the planning and critical thinking ability of the student as they employ “habit of thinking and mind skills”.

 Including Maths projects in the curriculum will also help improve reasoning skills of the student.

 - It is mandatory for the students to present what they have created for their projects in front of the class.
 This, in turn, helps the students to improve their communication and presentations skills, that will go a long way in their professional career.

 Keeping in mind all these advantages for the Maths project will help in creating a memorable learning experience for the students.